espocrm/documentation/docs/user-guide/printing-to-pdf.md

 ### Charset issues

-If some charecters are not displayed in generated PDF files, it usually can be solved by changing a font in a template.
+If some characters are not displayed in generated PDF files, it usually can be solved by changing a font in a template.
 For Arabic language use 'AlArabiya' font, for Chinese – 'CID-0 cs'.

 ### Access to templates